 18. Massage out stubborn muscle knots before they become a problem

-Using a percussive massage gun like The Compex Fixx 1.0 Massager makes it much easier to massage out localized tense muscles.
+Using a percussive massage gun like the TruMedic Massager makes it much easier to massage out localized tense muscles.

 This is a portable battery-operated massage device that is great at working out muscle knots.
-The noise output is very low on the slowest setting but gets a bit louder the faster you make it go.
+The noise output is very low for a percussive massage gun with so much power output.

 19. Use a TENS machine to gently for Recovery muscles and increase blood-flow to areas that need it